SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 # -- Separate the admin module in the backend totally. from the noraml users module code.**4** -- ✅ Mostly completed Testing remaining.

+# -- height of the analysis step.

+-- This is new mobile responsive design worked little bit but needs too much improvements.

--- when i move from view detail page to the page which shows the contet i am seein unnnecessary page which shows that analysing the report message and make me wait at that page. remove this and make it direct to move.
+# -- when i move from view detail page to the page which shows the contet i am seein unnnecessary page which shows that analysing the report message and make me wait at that page. remove this and make it direct to move.-- ✅ Mostly completed Testing remaining.
+    -- But still some times we are shown the laoding screen.

 -- Improve the dashboard UI.
 -- In dashboard UI add fetures like the download the report or export data. when we enter the view detailed page. and added features (like PDF or CSV) download.

-# -- height of the analysis step.

 -- Ui of analysis step in resumecheck page is totally different than rest of my website in color combo and also it is not same as the other two steps resume upload and also the job description. right now anlaysis page is lookikng too light font color and also it ui is not looking like the other steps.